Stephen-ODriscoll/PlutoUtils/docs/logger.md

 Returns an **int** representing the current process id.

 #### is_logging()
-Returns a **bool** representing whether the logger is currently logging.
+Returns a **bool** representing whether the logging thread is currently running.

 #### log_level()
 1. Returns a **pluto::logger::level** representing the current log level.
 See [level](#level) for more info.